jamesccupps/jamesccupps.github.io/PROTOCOL.md

 A panel speaking the modern dialect will **silently drop** a handshake sent with `session_msg_type = 0x33` — no RST, no error response, just no reply.
 A panel speaking the legacy dialect responds normally to `0x33` and ignores `0x34`.

 ### 11.2 Recommended Detection Algorithm

+**Fast path:** if the panel's firmware build tag is known (from a prior `0x010C` SystemInfo response, a cached `site.json`, or any other source), prefer the §30.4 build-registry lookup over the dynamic probe described in this section.
+The fast path resolves dialect with zero round trips.
+Fall through to the algorithm below only when the build tag is unknown.

 ```
 1. Open the TCP connection.